Is it true what they say? Does it really take a village to raise a child?

 Then you move to a different country and they tell you…”Yes, chocolate is sweet, but in England, it is ____”.

 I am adapting for now unless they change Walkers crisps to Lays chips…then I give up.

-I’ve had a lot of wonderful, kind and beautiful people here in England extend their hand out to friendship.
+I’ve had a lot of wonderful, kind and beautiful people here in England extend their hand out to friends.
 But nothing can replace the people that know you best, your family.

 I have met other expat mamas…mainly who live in London.
 And while they know my heartbreak and have helped me with visa paperwork, very scary birth registrations abroad and “lonely mama support” they are not near enough me to give me what I crave…a band of friends who I can call family.

 So if your an expat of any kind, or far away from family send me a message, I feel your pain!
-Hey maybe your stuck in the country too!
+Hey, maybe you’re stuck in the country too!

-And thank you to all my friends here who have helped me thru my pregnancy, hosted and came to my baby shower when you barley knew me… and to Georgina for helping me after birth when I was soaking in a t shirt crying when my milk came in because I had no idea what was going on because no one actually told me that’s what happened and I laugh about it to this day.
+And thank you to all my friends here who have helped me thru my pregnancy, hosted and came to my baby shower when you barely knew me… and to Georgina for helping me after birth when I was soaking in a t-shirt crying when my milk came in because I had no idea what was going on because no one actually told me that’s what happened and I laugh about it to this day.

 Also to another friend, Jos who gave me great breastfeeding support!
 Telling me to tell anyone who doubted my boobie power to f*uk off 🙂 -the whole story of another day!

 I am not afraid to admit I am not a perfect Mama.
 But damn doing it with just my partner and I isn’t exactly a walk in the park either.